swcarpentry/git-novice/instructors.md

 ## [Hosting](12-hosting.html)

-A common concern for learners is having their work publicly available on Github.
+A common concern for learners is having their work publicly available on GitHub.
 While we encourage open science, sometimes private repos are the only choice.
 It's always interesting to mention the options to have web-hosted private repositories.